byuksektepe/FaustX-FX1-AI-OpenFX/README.md

 <br/>
 This project is licensed under Massachusetts Institute of Technology.

-Copyright (c) 2022 FaustX Technology.
+Copyright (c) 2022 FaustX Technology/Berkant Yüksektepe.

  <p>Stay tuned, more detail and setup procedure to be added soon.</p>